texifter/trust-defender/README.md

 -   input file is the CSV output from extract_users_from_csvs.py

-The output will be printed to the console with the top 100 terms, top 100 URLs, and top 100 hashtags.
+The output will be printed to the console with the top 100 terms, top 100 URLs, and top 100 hashtagsassa.

 ### script: run_nnet.py

-Runs the classifier and neural network, scoring Twitter data as bot or not.
+Runs the classifier and neural network, scoring Twitter data as bot or good.

 ```
 Usage: run_nnet.py -i (input_file) -o (output_file) -n (neural_net_model) -m (ngram_model)
 ```

 -   input file is the CSV output from extract_users_from_csvs.py
--   output file will be a CSV, same as the input, but augmented with bot scores
+-   output file will be a CSV, same as the input, but augmented with classification scores
--   the neural net model is the path to the _is_bot_nnet.dat_ file
+-   the neural net model is the path to the _is_good_or_bad_nnet.dat_ file
--   the ngram model is the path to the _is_bot_user_desc_ngram_class.dat_ file
+-   the ngram model is the path to the _is_good_or_bad_user_desc_ngram_class.dat_ file

 ### script: split_training_data.py